tonethar/IGME-330-Spring-2020/weekly/week-03B-notes.md

 - Any questions about [The IIFE - "Immediately Invoked Function Expression"](https://github.com/tonethar/IGME-330-Master/blob/master/notes/IIFE-notes.md) ?
 - Let's get you to do some [IIFE-review.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/IIFE-review.md) on your own!
 - Canvas transforms (translate, rotate, scale) --> [Canvas III - Transformations](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md):
-  - if we are not able to get through the entire demo, there are videos of the demo linked on the bottom of the *Canvas III* page
+  - if we are not able to get through the entire demo during today's class, there are videos of the demo linked on the bottom of the *Canvas III* page

 <hr><hr>